How You Can Help Zappos Aid Shooting Victims & First Responders in Las Vegas

 Beyond the fundraising efforts, the company is helping employees lend their support in other ways.
 It has worked with its in-house caterer and local companies to hand out food at local blood banks and hospitals.
 “We don’t want people worrying about the small things.
 We want them to be able to focus what they need to focus on,” Bautista said.

 In addition, Zappos is coordinating shoe and apparel donations from its extensive stock and handing out gift cards to those in need.
-The new product will be given to victims, their families and nurses whose shoes have been damaged.
+The new product will be given to nurses whose shoes have been damaged.
 “First responders haven’t been focused on themselves but on the community.
 This is the least we can do,” Bautista said.

 Finally, the company is making sure its employees have the resources they need to get through the challenging days ahead.